rubocop/rubocop/manual/basic_usage.md

 `-o/--out`                      | Write output to a file instead of STDOUT.
 `-r/--require`                  | Require Ruby file (see [Loading Extensions](extensions.md#loading-extensions)).
 `-R/--rails`                    | Run extra Rails cops.
 `-s/--stdin`                    | Pipe source from STDIN.
 This is useful for editor integration.
+Takes one argument, a path, relative to the root of the project.
+RuboCop will use this path to determine which cops are enabled (via eg. Include/Exclude), and so that certain cops like Naming/FileName can be checked.
 `-x/--fix-layout`               | Auto-correct only code layout (formatting) offenses.
 `-v/--version`                  | Displays the current version and exits.
 `-V/--verbose-version`          | Displays the current version plus the version of Parser and Ruby.